KyleMcMaster/payroll-processor/README.md

 The locally stored data can be viewed using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

+### Initialization / Seeding

 To initialize the data storage structure (a few tables and a queue):

 - Turn on the Azure Storage Emulator
 - Run the functions project
 - Make a POST request to `http://localhost:7071/api/resources/`
+- Optional: Use `Create Seed Resources` request in `PayrollProcessor.postman_collection.json` [Postman](https://www.postman.com/) collection

 The creation process will skip any resources that already exist.

+There is also an endpoint to initialize randomly generated data in the data storage:

+- Turn on the Azure Storage Emulator
+- Run the functions project
+- Make a POST request to `http://localhost:7071/api/resources/data`
+  - There are 2 optional query parameters
+    - `employeesCount`: Sets the number of employees created by the request
+    - `payrollsMaxCount`: Sets the maximum number of payrolls created for each employee (random value 1-max)
+- Optional: Use `Create Seed Data` request in `PayrollProcessor.postman_collection.json` [Postman](https://www.postman.com/) collection